-A PCP must be a physician, a physician assistant or a nurse practitioner who is designated as an Easy Access Provider specializing in one or more of the following specialties: internal medicine, adult medicine, adolescent medicine, geriatric medicine, pediatrics or family practice.
+A PCP may be a physician, a physician assistant or a nurse practitioner specializing in one or more of the following specialties: internal medicine, adult medicine, adolescent medicine, geriatric medicine, pediatrics or family practice.
 PCPs are listed in the Provider Directory.
 You can access our website at www.harvardpilgrim.org or call the Member Services Department to confirm that the PCP you select is available.